open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 ## EMF Tool (Box 3)

-Another tool the players connect is an electromagnetic frequency (EMF) detector.
+Another tool the players collect is an electromagnetic frequency (EMF) detector.
 An EMF detector reads emissions that come from electric power lines and electric devices.
 Some paranormal investigators believe that ghosts can emit electromagnetic radiation and use EMF detectors to attempt